-In the past, nonprofit hospitals have primarily, although not exclusively, defined community benefit by the financial assistance they provide to uninsured or underinsured patients when payments are less than the cost of care.
+In order to maintain tax-exempt status, the ACA requires non-profit hospitals to identify community needs and report annually on their progress toward addressing those needs.
+Prior to the ACA, nonprofit hospitals primarily, although not exclusively, defined community benefit by the financial assistance they provide to uninsured or underinsured patients when reimbursements do not cover the full cost of care.
 Hospitals also report “community health improvement” expenditures that support programs that improve community health but do not generate patient revenues.
 In general, the latter represent only a small percentage of overall community benefit spending.
-For example, in 2011, hospitals allocated less than $2.7 billion out of nearly $62.5 billion in community benefit spending to such community health improvement activities.
+For example, back in 2011, hospitals allocated less than $2.7 billion out of nearly $62.5 billion in community benefit spending to community health improvement activities.

-Now, the reduction of uninsured Americans as a result of the Affordable Care Act and the legislation’s focus on community health planning has encouraged hospitals to consider how to expand the concept of community benefit to build a healthier society.
+Now, the continued reduction of uninsured Americans because of the ACA and the legislation’s focus on community health planning encourages hospitals to consider how to expand the concept of community benefit to build a healthier society.

-Here at the Office, we have embraced a broader definition of community benefit that includes community-building activities.
-Indeed, even a cursory review of our community-oriented programs reveals the extent to which they address such social determinants of health as housing (e.g., Connecticut Children’s Healthy Homes), food and nutrition (e.g., Hartford Childhood Wellness Alliance), community safety (e.g., Injury Prevention Center), and early childhood development (e.g., Help Me Grow® National Center).
+Here at the Office, our broader definition of community benefit includes traditional measures as well as our community building activities, which fall outside the federal reporting requirements.
+Indeed, even a cursory review of our community-oriented programs reveals the extent to which they address such social determinants of health as housing (e.g., Connecticut Children’s Healthy Homes), food and nutrition (e.g., Kohl’s Start Childhood Off Right ), community safety (e.g., Connecticut Children’s Injury Prevention Center), and early childhood development (e.g., Help Me Grow National Center).

-The Connecticut Children’s Community Benefit Report now includes an annual summary of activities from the Office and its programs.
-Furthermore, the Office’s focus on system building that engages the myriad of sectors so crucial to family well-being and promoting children’s healthy development also reinforces the integrated notion of community building and community health improvement.
+Connecticut Children’s Community Benefit Report includes an annual summary of activities from the Office and its programs.
+Furthermore, the Office’s focus on cross-sector system building also reinforces the integrated notion of community building and community health improvement.
 Consider the diversity of sectors captured as petals in our ubiquitous “flower diagram” for system building.
-In addition to the “usual suspects” of child health, early care and education, and family support, we also call out such critical factors as food and nutrition, housing, economic development, workforce development and employment, neighborhood health and safety, arts and culture, and transportation.
+In addition to the “usual suspects” of child health, early care and education, and family support, we also call out such sectors that are critical to strengthening families to promote children’s optimal healthy development as food and nutrition, housing, economic development, workforce development and employment, neighborhood health and safety, arts and culture, and transportation.

-A recent blog appearing on the website of the important and prestigious publication, the journal Health Affairs, takes a closer look at the issue of how and why nonprofit hospitals may be embracing new opportunities in documenting their community benefit.
+A blog published by the prestigious journal Health Affairs takes a closer look at the issue of how and why nonprofit hospitals should embrace new opportunities to document their community benefit.

-The blog goes on to discuss the nuanced issue of whether “community building” activities should fall within the legal definition of “community benefit.”
+The blog, co-authored by Sara Rosenbaum and Bechara Choucair, MD, discusses the nuanced issue of whether “community building” activities should fall within the legal definition of “community benefit.”
 At present, such expenditures as physical improvements and housing, economic development, community support, and environmental improvements are not considered community benefits, despite research confirming their positive influence on population health.
 The authors describe the impact of Trinity Health’s Transforming Communities initiative on social determinants of health in an effort to “bring community-building activities squarely into the community health improvement orbit.”

 Regardless of the likelihood and feasibility of an official change in community benefit policy at the federal level, we are hopeful that the community building efforts of health care institutions and their systems will be increasingly recognized as contributing to community health benefits.
-The determinants of health demand that we be mindful of the importance of this wide array of contributing factors.
+The determinants of health, in which social and environmental factors outweigh the impact of medical care, demand that we recognize the importance of this wide array of contributing factors.

-In the interim, we will continue to view our community benefits through both such traditional measures as uncompensated care, as well as the broad impact of our community-oriented programs and services.
+In the interim, we will continue to view our community benefits through such traditional measures as uncompensated care, as well as the broad impact of our community-oriented programs and services in building stronger families and communities.
 Our commitment to making the children of Connecticut the healthiest in the nation deserves no less.